ljbitzki/attackzoo-sbseg26/README.md

 python3 attackzoo.py list --id dos_syn_flood
 ```

+>[!TIP]
+>All possible parameters have tips for completion.
+Run `python3 attackzoo.py` without any parameter e follow the output for the available options!

 ## Minimal Test

 This section runs a short validation to confirm that the CLI loads the catalog, that target servers are active, and that a simple attack can be launched againstserverocal testbed.